 For glaucoma, a PolyCol variant acts to heal biophysical damage to collagen in the lamina cribrosa and retrolaminar region, which are part of the supporting tissues for optic nerve axons as they exit the eye.
 Normal collagen cell signaling function is restored.
 This repair acts to protect the nerve axons, preventing loss of visual function.

 For Dry AMD, a PolyCol variant acts to heal damage to Bruch’s membrane in the retina, providing a healthy substrate for recovery of the retinal pigment epithelial monolayer, and restoring normal cell signaling function in Bruch’s membrane.

 For Diabetic Macular Edema, a PolyCol variant acts to repair the basement membrane of the vasculature, reducing or eliminating the vessel leakage that is common in this indication.

-For Myopia, a PolyCol variant acts to restore posterior scleral integrity, which is lost in myopia patients due to elevated matrix metalloproteinase levels.
-This restoration should act to halt the alteration in axial length of the eye.
+For Myopia, a PolyCol variant acts to restore posterior scleral integrity, which is lost in myopia patients due to aberrant scleral remodeling, causing a loss of tissue integrity, and resultant change in the shape of the eye, or axial length.
+PolyCol restoration of scleral integrity should act to halt axial length changes.

 Stuart Therapeutics is a clinical stage company, with several drugs in development.
 Click here to learn more about the company’s trials, study sites, and opportunities for participation.